Another contaminated water leak at Japan's Fukushima nuclear plant

 Leaks were found in underground storage pits in April, prompting Tepco to speed up the construction of sturdier above-ground tanks.
 The leak discovered on Wednesday was from one of the sturdier tanks.

 Tepco is also trying to construct a bypass that would route the water away from the plant and into the ocean.
-That plan requires the agreement of fishermen who oppose plans to dump 100 tonnes of groundwater a day from the plant into the sea.
+That plan requires the agreement of fishermen who oppose plans to dump 100 metric tons of groundwater a day from the plant into the sea.

-(This version of story corrects first name of head of regulator in fourth paragraph from Shunichiro to Shunichi)

 (Reporting by Mari Saito, Risa Maeda and Kenichiro Hamada; Editing by Ron Popeski)